danmassarano/WindowsMaintenence/README.md

 ```

 This brings up a dialog box showing what tasks will be run by Disk Cleanup.
 Select everything except 'Downloads' and click 'OK'.
 This will save the settings for you in a registry key.

-##### Windows Update cache reset

-* TODO: This uses built in Windows commands so can likely be included in script

 ##### Temp file clean with Bleachbit